Water and sanitation

 - Clean drinking water: Improving access through solutions to drill wells, pump and transport drinking water, as well as supplying appropriate water treatment options in emergency situations.

-- Accessible sanitation facilities: Improving the availability, safety and accessibility of latrines for children, girls and women, as well as the elderly and persons with disabilities.
+- Sanitation facilities: Improving the availability, safety and accessibility of latrines for children, girls and women, as well as the elderly and persons with disabilities.